numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

   exclude: 'yes'
 ---

-Here are some notes and links about publishing dungeons or adventures as web pages.
 HTML is our second favourite format for adventures.
-Paper booklets are number one: they're a superior technology for quickly navigating through a document, we enjoy the tactile aspects of gaming (rolling dice, pencils, erasers, books), and prefer to keep glowing rectangles away from the table whenever possible.
+Paper booklets are number one: they're a superior technology for quickly navigating through a document, we enjoy the tactile aspects of gaming (rolling dice, pencils, erasers, books), and we prefer to keep glowing rectangles away from the table whenever possible.
 But for convenience, accessibility, ease of publishing, and adaptability, HTML is hard to beat.
 It's cool to be able to run an adventure for a bunch of friends from your phone.

 If you're new to this your first stops should be [Goblin Archives](https://goblinarchives.github.io/LiminalHorror/Game%20Design/Programs/#markdown) and Nate Treme's [Making an HTML Dungeon](https://www.youtube.com/watch?v=TRZ2w36wJi0&ab_channel=NateTreme).
 This post assumes a basic working knowledge of HTML and CSS.